epiforecasts/eval-germany-sp-nowcasting/_targets.md

 #> Establish _targets.R and _targets_r/globals/today.R.
 ```

   - Download and process hospitalisation data.
+Also download and
+    combined data on public holidays in Germany.

 <!-- end list -->